Mycah Pittman: Personal life

 Pittman's father is Michael Pittman Sr., former NFL running back and Super Bowl champion.
 Pittman Sr. played on the Tampa Bay Buccaneers 2002 championship roster.
-His older brother, Michael Pittman Jr., plays wide receiver for the Indianapolis Colts.
+His older brother, Michael Pittman Jr., is a wide receiver for the Pittsburgh Steelers.

 In his spare time, Pittman livestreams on Twitch.
 He also runs a YouTube channel.

-In June 2024, Pittman got his pilots license.
+In June 2024, Pittman got his pilot's license.